emmercm/www/src/blog/_homebrew-casks.md

 [Homebrew casks](https://github.com/Homebrew/homebrew-cask) are a way to install macOS GUI applications (i.e. in the `/Applications` directory).
 Unlike Homebrew formulae, casks aren't typically symlinked.

-Installing old versions of casks is more complicated than [installing old versions of formulae](/blog/installing-old-homebrew-formula-versions), as there is no `brew extract --cask` command.
+Installing old versions of casks is more complicated than [installing old versions of formulae](/blog/installing-old-homebrew-formula-versions), as there is no `brew extract --cask` command (as of writing).

 ## Installation

 For our example cask, I'm going to use [Amazon Corretto](https://aws.amazon.com/corretto/) v24.
 This came from a real world need of mine to install non-LTS JDK versions at work.
+There are versioned casks

 First, we need to check out the entire Git history of [homebrew/cask](https://github.com/Homebrew/homebrew-cask) so that `git` can scan its file history for the desired version of the cask: